nathmo/Quartz64_NAS/README.md

 ### Installing the OS
 you need an SD card and to download the following image from plebian : https://github.com/Plebian-Linux/quartz64-images/releases
-(download the one ending with -quartz64a.img.xz)

-on linux you can run this from the folder where you downloaded the image (change sdX by the drive shown with lsblk)
+(download the one ending with -quartz64a.img.xz) armbian is not mature enough for this board and the peoples at plebian did an amazing job with thoeses images so i recommend using them instead of armbain on linux you can run this from the folder where you downloaded the image (change sdX by the drive shown with lsblk)
 ```
 sudo apt install gunzip